 When Ahab married Jezebel, he became the first Israelite king in the Bible who allied himself to heathenism through marriage.
 Jezebel was a pagan princess of a man from Tyre named Ethbaal, who was a priest of the god Astarte (also called by the name Eastre).

 Persuaded by his wife, Ahab built an altar in Samaria (capital city of the northern ten tribes of Israel) dedicated to the false god Baal.
 Needless to say, God was not happy with the king over his people (1Kings 16:30 - 33).

 What Ahab wanted, he got, especially with the help of his evil wife Queen Jezebel.
 One day he offered his neighbor, Naboth, a choice of either a better vineyard somewhere else or money for the land he owned.
 Naboth refused.
 When he could not buy Naboth's land from him Ahab went home and pouted like a little child!
 When Jezebel found out what happened to the king she "arranged" for him to own the land by having the land owner killed (1Kings 21:7 - 10, 15).

 This king of Israel was SO evil that Elijah the prophet prophesied the extermination of him and his entire family.
 When he repented, however, God let him live and postponed the punishment on his posterity (1Kings 21:17 - 29).
 Jezebel experienced no such repentance like her husband.
 The Eternal proclaimed that after her death the dogs would fight to eat her flesh by Jezreel's wall (1Kings 21:23).

 A prophet by the name of Micaiah prophesied that the death of Ahab would occur in the city of Ramoth-Gilead.
 The king hoped that, by disguising himself, he would avoid harm while doing battle in the city.
 His plans failed, however, and he was killed by a stray arrow (1Kings 22:30 - 37).
-As the chariot in which he died was washed some dogs came and licked his blood.
-This was a partial fulfillment of a prophecy Elijah gave in 1Kings 21:19.
+Some dogs, as the chariot in which he died was washed, came and licked his blood.
+This was a partial fulfillment of a prophecy Elijah gave to Ahab in 1Kings 21:19.